 When operating in extremely challenging and hard to reach environments there really is no margin for error.
-No Oil & Gas company can afford for a component to fail in service and there is now more of an emphasis on knowledge about how components will behave once they are in service, particularly in ultra-deepwater environments, which a new frontier of exploration and extraction.
+No Oil and Gas company can afford for a component to fail in service and there is now more of an emphasis on knowledge about how components will behave once they are in service, particularly in ultra-deepwater environments, which is a new frontier of exploration and extraction.

-This is where the testing of welds becomes vitally and fundamentally important, and why new techniques can offer operators and their supply chain partners peace of mind, alongside long term cost savings.
+This is where the testing of welds becomes vitally and fundamentally important, and why new techniques can offer operators and their supply chain partners’ peace of mind, alongside long term cost savings.

 Welding, as the joining method of choice within offshore structures, applies to almost all components within subsea systems.
 From the complex structures that are lowered to the seabed, wellheads and pipes, there are a myriad of components that need to be joined by welds.
 Therefore, verifying the properties and testing the lifecycle of these welds is of paramount importance under harder to simulate ‘realism’, especially when considering welds are often the ‘weakest link’ in terms of a system’s viability.

 Although the test conditions for welds and offshore components have become much more demanding – increased temperatures, higher pressures, more aggressive and corrosive environments to name but a few – the fundamental processes for testing laboratory scale specimens has remained largely the same for a number of years.
 They have, however, matured and been extended.